valyastriz/Ice-Breaker-Station/README.md

 -   API for Two Sides of a Coin
 -   API for Ice Breaker Questions

-## License

-This project is licensed under the MIT License.
-For more information, please refer to the LICENSE file.

 ## Features

 -   Generate different types of icebreakers